mkishore3/nsf_ml_challenge/README.md

 # Image Classification with TensorFlow

 This project demonstrates the use of TensorFlow for training a binary image classification model.
 The model is designed to classify images based on labels provided in a CSV file.
 It uses convolutional neural networks (CNNs) to process and classify images and is structured to handle the dataset efficiently.
-It was completed as part of a hackathon run by UCSD SMASH for the NSF HDR ML Challenge Hackathon.
+It was completed as part of a hackathon run by UCSD SMASH (for the duration of 2 days) for the NSF HDR ML Challenge Hackathon.

 ## Contributors: Mythri Kishore, Esther Chung, Preethi Manne, Sathvika Goriparthy